awvalenti/bauhinia/nitida/README.md

 1. To run nitida on window mode:
   - Double-click the downloaded JAR file.
 A window should open.
 If it doesn't, try right-clicking the file and selecting ```Open With > Java Runtime``` or similar.
-You may also start nitida on window mode via terminal:
+If it still doesn't work, try via terminal:
   ```java -jar nitida-x.y.z.jar```, where ```x.y.z``` is the appropriate version.

   To run nitida on console mode: